Black Boy: "The Horror and the Glory"

-In an effort to achieve his dreams of moving north, Wright steals and lies until he attains enough money for a ticket to Memphis.
+In an effort to achieve his dreams of moving north, Wright reluctantly steals and lies until he attains enough money for a ticket to Memphis.
 Wright's aspirations of escaping racism in his move North are quickly disillusioned as he encounters similar prejudices and oppressions amidst the people in Memphis, prompting him to continue his journeys towards Chicago.

 The youth finds the North less racist than the South and begins understanding American race relations more deeply.
 He holds many jobs, most of them consisting of menial tasks: he washes floors during the day and reads Proust and medical journals at night.
 At this time, his family is still suffering in poverty, his mother is disabled by a stroke, and his relatives constantly interrogate him about his atheism and "pointless" reading.
 He finds a job at the post office, where he meets white men who share his cynical view of the world and religion.
 They invite him to the John Reed Club, an organization that promotes the arts and social change.
 He becomes involved with a magazine called Left Front and slowly immerses himself in the writers and artists in the Communist Party.

 At first, Wright thinks he will find friends within the party, especially among its black members, but he finds them to be just as timid to change as the southern whites he left behind.
 The Communists fear those who disagree with their ideas and quickly brand Wright as a "counter-revolutionary" for his tendency to question and speak his mind.
 When Richard tries to leave the party, he is accused of trying to lead others away from it.

 After witnessing the trial of another black Communist for counter-revolutionary activity, Wright decides to abandon the party.
 He remains branded an "enemy" of Communism, and party members threaten him away from various jobs and gatherings.
 He does not fight them because he believes they are clumsily groping toward ideas that he agrees with: unity, tolerance, and equality.
 Wright ends the book by resolving to use his writing as a way to start a revolution: asserting that everyone has a "hunger" for life that needs to be filled.
 For Wright, writing is his way to the human heart, and therefore, the closest cure to his hunger.